CemKaya1/DSA210-TermProject/README.md

 1. **Collect Data:** I will use the car listings data I gathered from different sources in kaggle.
 2. **Clean Data:** Remove missing or incorrect values and make sure the data is structured properly.
 3. **Explore the Data:**
-   - Check how price changes with mileage, brand, and other factors.
+   - Check how price changes with mileage, brand, and other factors using bivariate analysis.
-   - Create graphs to visualize trends.
+   - Create graphs to visualize trends and detect correlations.
    - Estimate a **market price value** for different car models based on key factors.
    - Compare actual listing prices to the estimated market price to see if they are overpriced or underpriced.
 4. **Test Hypotheses:**